50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 (SOUNDBITE OF SONG, "STRAWBERRY FIELDS FOREVER")

 MARTIN: Well, I don't think it was just his voice.
-He didn't like, you know, my father always told me that the sounds that John had in his head were never the sounds that got on record.
-And, you know, after the Beatles split up, you know, they all - it was like smashing some of the toffee hammer.
+He didn't like - you know, my father always told me that the sounds that John had in his head were never the sounds that got on record.
+And after the Beatles split up, you know, they all - it was like smashing something with a toffee hammer.
 They all clustered in different sections of the corners of the world.
-And John did a few interviews, and he sort of criticized my father when it came to, you know, "Let It Be."
-He said, you know, I don't want any of your production - a rude word - on this album.
+And John did a few interviews, and he sort of criticized my father when it came to, you know, "Let It Be," he said, you know, I don't want any of your production - a rude word - on this album.
 You know, I don't want you ruining it with our production.

 MARTIN: Ringo's a great drummer.
 I spoke to him a couple of weeks ago, and we talked about this.
 And he just said, you know, I love this because you can hear, you know - people can hear my drums.
 And he said that it's not that I turned the drums up.
 It's just that we'd have to be so careful nowadays of the needle jumping out of the groove or breaking someone's speakers 50 years ago.